nkolban/duktape-esp32/docs/classes.md

 Write data to a partner.

 ##SPI
 SPI is a bus based protocol for communicating with external devices.
+It is assumed that you are familiar with the principles of SPI that can be found well documented elsewhere.

+At a high level, we invoke SPI.initialize() to identify the pins to be used for this bus.
+Next, we declare the set of devices that are attached to the bus.
+This act of declaration returns an `SPIDevice` object for each one that encapsulates the interaction with the device.

 To use we would perform:
 ```
 var SPI = require("spi");
 SPI.initialize({